Language section number:

 KOREAN LANGUAGE COURSE

-The Korean language courses (section #: 311) at the Critical Languages Program offer four levels of Korean from Elementary to Advanced, 1st year to 3rd year and Specialized language study workshop class at 4th year.
-Elementary and Intermediate level classes meet 5 days a week for an hour.
+The Korean language courses (section #: 311) at the Critical Languages Program offers specialized language study workshop class at 4th year.
 Advanced classes are offered as a small group setting and have more flexible schedule.
-Our curriculum is designed to develop all four language skills: speaking, listening, reading, and writing, as well as intercultural competency from the elementary level.
-For those who have advanced spoken Korean language proficiency and want to polish their written language skill, Advanced language study workshop class, CRL397-311, is a perfect class to start with.
+Our curriculum is designed for those who have advanced spoken Korean language proficiency and want to polish their written language skill, Advanced language study workshop class, CRL397-311, is a perfect class to start with.
 Students also explore Korean language, culture, social issues and topics more specifically related to their own interests in the workshop classes.

 Course and section number